-In the early stages of an SEO campaign, I typically run my clients through an SEO content gap analysis and a content audit.
+In the early stages of an SEO campaign, I typically run my clients through an SEO content gap analysis and a website content audit.
 These processes help lay the foundation for our content strategy by helping to generate topic and keyword ideas for our clients’ campaigns.

 The process consists of two primary steps that help answer the following questions:

 Which keywords are your competitors ranking for that you are not?

 Which keywords are your competitors ranking for on the first page that you are for on page 2-10?

 Which Keywords Does the Competition Rank for That You Do Not?

 The first step is to discover which keywords your competitors rank for, but you do not.
 This data will give you great examples of potential keywords that could be valuable to your business and the types of content your competitors are using to rank for those keywords.

 With the SEMrush Organic Competitors Report, I can determine who my top competitors are and how many keywords we share in common.
 I typically start with the competitors who have the most common keywords and a high amount of total keywords and traffic.

 Next, I head over to the Keywords Gap tool and plug in one of my competitors first, my own website second, and the final competitor third.
 Between the first competitor and my own website, I select the “Unique to the first domain’s keywords” option.